California State Route 282: Route description

+Route 282 is defined in section 582 of the California Streets and Highways Code, and that the highway is "from Route 75 to the Naval Air Station at North Island in Coronado".

 SR 282 begins at Alameda Boulevard as a one-way couplet consisting of Third and Fourth streets.
 The portion of Alameda Boulevard between Third and Fourth streets is also part of SR 282 westbound.
 McCain Boulevard and Tow Way continue west from the Fourth and Third street intersections with Alameda Boulevard into Naval Air Station North Island, respectively.
 Third and Fourth streets continue through the intersections of I–J avenues, Palm Avenue, and D–H avenues, passing through a residential area.
 Third Street goes by Palm Park, and Fourth Street by Triangle Park; both are at the intersections with Palm Avenue.
 SR 282 travels slightly southeast towards its terminus at SR 75 (Orange Avenue).

 SR 282 is part of the National Highway System (NHS), a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 In 2013, SR 282 had an annual average daily traffic (AADT) of 13,300 on Fourth Avenue between J Avenue and Alameda Boulevard, and 24,200 on Alameda Boulevard between Third and Fourth Streets, the latter of which was the highest AADT for the highway.